While not directly relevant to the CRUSADER period, this is a very good read by an expert on the subject. Highly recommended.

 a) Stab StG3 and 1./StG3

 These were two different units.
-It is a bit confusing, because StG3 had only the staff and one operational group plus a training squadron, so one wonders what they needed a staff for.
-And indeed they did not, which is why the staff unit was sent to Africa in August 41 to provide a staff for the two groups of StG1 and StG2 which were already in North Africa.
+It is a bit confusing, because StG3 had only the staff and one operational group plus a training squadron in Salonika-Sedes airport, so one wonders what they needed a staff for.
+And indeed they did not, which is why the staff unit was sent to Africa in August 41 to provide a staff for the two groups of StG1 and StG2 which were already in North Africa, with a rear detachment remaining in Greece.
 On 15 Nov 41 (the report was made on 17 Nov but clearly refers to 15 Nov as the date it reports about – it was decoded at 0425 hours on 18 Nov 41) the staff of StG3 consisted of the following planes, all of them in North Africa, and with the functions indicated:

 3x Me 110 destroyer/recce/liaison (2 serviceable)

 The staff had 13 crews, of which 6 were ready, and 7 conditionally ready.

 On the same day, I./StG3 in Crete reported a strength of 31 Ju 87.
 Additionally, there was a reserve training squadron at Salonika-Sedes, with 7 serviceable Ju 87 (0 OOB strength, which British intel believed to be a typo), 22 crews, of which 4 were ready (presumably the instructors, and 3 conditionally ready).